 Last week, we told you about the newest river cruise line to hit the waterways of Europe.
-Emerald Waterways will be an offshoot of Scenic Tours, and its website – and phone reservations – have just gone live, taking bookings for the line’s inaugural 2014 season.
+Emerald Cruises will be an offshoot of Scenic Tours, and its website – and phone reservations – have just gone live, taking bookings for the line’s inaugural 2014 season.

-Emerald Waterways will officially begin sailing in April of 2014, operating five distinct itineraries with departures from Budapest, Nuremberg, Amsterdam and Basel.
+Emerald Cruises will officially begin sailing in April of 2014, operating five distinct itineraries with departures from Budapest, Nuremberg, Amsterdam and Basel.
 The line wraps up its inaugural season with a 15-day Christmas Markets voyage from Amsterdam to Budapest.

-Rather than relying on existing vessels, Emerald Waterways will launch two brand-new, purpose-built vessels: Emerald Star and Emerald Sky.
+Rather than relying on existing vessels, Emerald Cruises will launch two brand-new, purpose-built vessels: Emerald Star and Emerald Sky.
 Each will carry 182 guests in 70 suites and 20 staterooms, most of which replace the standard French Balcony design with an indoor balcony that comes complete with special decking and an open-air system.

 Both ships will also feature two staterooms apiece designed for the solo traveler.
 These Category ES Staterooms will offer the same features and amenities afforded to higher-grade cabins, packaged in a 130 square foot space that will likely be adequate for one.